halvardssm/morstad.eu/public/content/posts/tech_interviews.md

 #### Code understanding

 First I will ask the candidate to pretend that I am a junior developer who barely touched JS before, and then explain me what is happening in the function `arrayLoopAround`.
 What I am usually looking for, is if they catch the types including the generic, and if they understand the flow.
 I then ask them to summarize what this function is doing, and to help me create the DocBlock to "save them from questions from future junior devs about the same function".
 By having the candidate tell you what to write in the DocBlock word-by-word gives you two things: You see if they really understood what the function does, and you see if they are able to explain things in simple terms.

+This might seem like a very easy task for a senior developer, but explaining your own knowledge and understanding is also a skill usefull if you intend to have them mentor juniors.

 #### Debugging

 The second question is more about debugging faulty code.
-You can use the example in the DocBlock of `rangeGenerator` to run an example of it not working (hint, you have to use `yield` instead of return), and for test the candidates steps along the way.
+You can use the example in the DocBlock of `rangeGenerator` to show the candidate that the code is not working (hint, you have to use `yield` instead of return).
 Another finicky detail about this function is that it is a generator function, which is not very common to use outside of some very specific cases.
-The duration for this question, might be the shortest or the longest, because if the candidate is familiar with generators (trust me, not many are), they will see the issue right away.
-Otherwise, if they have never used generators before, they will need to look up the documentation about generators and learn it on the spot.
+Generators is something I enjoy including in an interview because of two things:

+1. If the candidate knows and can use generators, that is a testament to that they have at least a general understanding of obscure parts of JavaScript.
+2. If the candidate does not know what a generator is, you can see how proficent the candidate is at looking up information and understand new topics.

 All of this will indicate to you, the candidates ability to problem solve and communicate with you, which they would have to do as your coworker.

-What I sometimes also do if the candidate cant find good documentation, is to send them the MDN page on [itterators and generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
+> What I sometimes do if the candidate is not able to find information about a topic, is to direct them to the corresponding [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) page.

 #### Implementation

 The third and last question is about their implementation skills.
 The `sleep` is one of the easiest and first functions you come across when dealing with promises, but most people will just search up how to implement it rather than knowing it by heart.
-The issue with this is that there are some overcomplicated ways of implementing it, and this question is to evaluate if the candidate is able to weed out the good examples from the bad ones.
-A good candidate in my eyes will search up "js sleep function", and pick a solution giving this implementation:
+The issue with this is that there are some legacy ways of implementing it, and this question is to evaluate if the candidate is able to weed out the good examples from the bad ones.
+A good candidate in my eyes will search up "js sleep function", and pick a solution giving something like this implementation:

 ```ts
 /**